Thank you for considering School of the Madeleine for your child’s education

 How do you handle student conflicts an discipline?

 As a Catholic school, the issue of discipline naturally goes hand in hand with our moral and ethical framework.
 Students are encouraged to be “good to one another” and inclusive.
 They are taught to be responsible and self controlled and to build on our sense of Christian community.
 Incidents of abuse, harassments or threats to other students or teachers are not tolerated.
 They result in meetings with teachers, the principal and possibly suspension.

-The school does have a licensed therapist who supports children who need emotional support and guidance both individually as well as within a classroom context.
+The school does have a therapist who supports children who need emotional support and guidance both individually as well as within a classroom context.
 The therapist assists in evaluating children who are going through a difficult time and coaches them.
-If a class is experiencing a particular challenge, she will also work with the whole class to create a better understanding and affect more positive behavior.
+If a class is experiencing a particular challenge, he will also work with the whole class to create a better understanding and affect more positive behavior.
 The community relies on a harmonious school environment so conflicts are handled discretely and respectfully but are monitored carefully.
 Generally, the school has a very hands-on-approach – the principal is very involved with any issues, teachers take time to talk to students and encourage resolution and parents are informed and included in the discussion of any incidents that affect their child.

 How involved is the church?
 How are religion classes conducted?
 How are non-Catholics treated?

 All children attend “morning prayer” every day – a school-wide assembly intended to come together, reflect on a gospel message, announce special activities for the day or week and begin each morning with a prayer and our school motto of “Let’s be good to one another”.
 In addition, children attend Mass on special feast days or celebrations once per month.
 Religion classes are held for every grade and are age appropriate in the depth of their analysis and understanding.
 All second graders go through first communion preparations with their entire class.
 Children who are not Catholic are included in these lessons even if they do not participate in the actual sacrament.